November 5, 2023

-The two-credit procedure course, which I have taught at NYU School of Law since 2010, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
+The two/three-credit procedure course, which I taught at NYU School of Law from 2010 through 2019 and at Georgetown since 2017, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
 This allows for good treatment of the strategies and tools in the criminal, civil, and administrative sides of antitrust law.
 What is missing, of course, is the application in other areas of antitrust law.
 In the context of contemporary case studies, we will discuss criminal indictments, plea agreements and the DOJ's leniency policy, sufficiency of pleading, presumptions and burdens of proof, rules of evidence (including the use of expert evidence), dispositive pretrial motions, class actions and class action settlement strategies, temporary restraining orders and preliminary injunctions, laches and the statute of limitations, treble damage judgments, interlocutory and final appeals, and Supreme Court review.
 There is no exam, but a paper will be required.
 I am developing a page with some suggestions for paper topics that should give you a feel for what I have in mind.
 While you may develop one of them into a paper, you are entirely free—indeed, encouraged—to explore a topic on your own that interests you.
 You can write on anything provided that (1) the paper addresses a procedural antitrust question or a substantive antitrust question in a procedural context, and (2) we agree on the specific question(s) the paper will address.

 Read the materials once with some care but do not obsess over them.
 For the most part, the readings will consist of court documents, such as complaints, motions, briefs, interlocutory orders, trial court decisions, and appeals decisions.
 These materials are not boiled down to their essence, where everything is important (as you would find in a casebook), and there is no need to know everything in them.
 Of course, the more you know from the reading, the more you will get from the course.
 The materials in this course are not necessarily works of art and you undoubtedly will find some of them lacking, but what we will be reading are the actual documents that appeared in the case.
 I encourage you to be critical of the materials.
 I have found that I learn the most from what I believe are mistakes or missed opportunities, and asking how I would have done it differently.